 As in, that old guy who gets up at 5:30 am, eats a hard boiled egg with black coffee, and wanders around the neighborhood mumbling something about early to bed, early to rise.

 Saturday morning at #ncss17 is always a bit slow.
 And I probably actually am that old grumpy guy but this morning seems especially sparse.
 It’s ten minutes before the first session and there are four of us here.
 And no presenter.
+I need more coffee.

 I love Google My Maps and Newsela.
 Combining them together just makes sense.